Comparing Diagonals on the Associahedra: Introduction

-Recently there has been renewed interest in explicit combinatorial diagonal approximations on J. Stasheff's $n$-dimensional associahedron $K_{n+2}$ \cite{St}.
-Markl and Shnider (M-S) in \cite{MS} and more recently Masuda, Thomas, Tonks, and Vallette (MTTV) in \cite{MTTV} constructed a diagonal $\Delta_{K}^{\prime}$ on $K_{n+2}$ whose components are \textquotedblleft matching pairs\textquotedblright\ of faces, which in the words of Jean-Louis Loday, are \textquotedblleft pairs of cells of matching dimensions and comparable under the Tamari order.\textquotedblright\ By definition, every component of the combinatorial diagonal $\Delta_{K}$ on $K_{n+2}$ constructed by the current authors (S-U) in \cite{SU} is a matching pair.
-In this paper we prove that every matching pair is a component of $\Delta_{K}.$ Thus the S-U formula for $\Delta_{K}$ and the \textquotedblleft magical formula\textquotedblright\ for $\Delta_{K}^{\prime}$ agree (see Definitions \ref{S-U} and \ref{magical}).
+Recently there has been renewed interest in explicit combinatorial diagonal approximations on J. Stasheff's $n$-dimensional associahedron $K_{n+2}$ \cite {St}.
+Markl and Shnider (M-S) in \cite{MS}, J.-L. Loday in \cite{JL}, and more recently Masuda, Thomas, Tonks, and Vallette (MTTV) in \cite{MTTV} constructed a diagonal $\Delta_{K}^{\prime}$ on $K_{n+2}$ whose components are \textquotedblleft matching pairs\textquotedblright\ of faces, which in the words of Jean-Louis Loday, are \textquotedblleft pairs of cells of matching dimensions and comparable under the Tamari order.\textquotedblright\ By definition, every component of the combinatorial diagonal $\Delta_{K}$ on $K_{n+2}$ constructed by the current authors (S-U) in \cite{SU} is a matching pair.
+In this paper we prove that every matching pair is a component of $\Delta_{K}.$ Thus the S-U formula for $\Delta_{K}$ and the \textquotedblleft magical formula\textquotedblright\ for $\Delta_{K}^{\prime}$ agree (see Definitions \ref{S-U} and \ref{magical} ).

-Historically, S-U were the first to derive a cellular combinatorial/differential graded formula for $\Delta_{K},$ M-S were the first to prove the magical formula\ for $\Delta_{K}^{\prime},$ and MTTV were the first to construct a point-set topological diagonal map, which descends to the magical formula\ at the cellular level.
+Historically, S-U were the first to derive a cellular combinatorial/differential graded formula for $\Delta_{K},$ M-S were the first to prove the magical formula for $\Delta_{K}^{\prime},$ and MTTV were the first to construct a point-set topological diagonal map, which descends to the magical formula at the cellular level.

 Using the geometric methods of MTTV, Laplante-Anfossi created a general framework for studying diagonals on any polytope in \cite{L}.
-In this framework, a choice of diagonal on $P_{n}$ is given by a choice of chambers in its fundamental hyperplane arrangement (\cite{L}, Def.
+In this framework, a choice of diagonal on the $n$-dimensional permutahedron $ P_{n+1} $ is given by a choice of chambers in its fundamental hyperplane arrangement (\cite{L}, Def.
 1.18).
-While the specific diagonal $\Delta_{P}^{\prime}$ studied in \cite{L} differs from the S-U diagonal $\Delta_{P}$, the induced diagonal on $K_{n+1}$ agrees with $\Delta_{K}$, and it seems reasonable to expect that $\Delta_{P}$ can be recovered by an appropriate choice of chambers in the fundamental hyperplane arrangements of the permutahedra (see \cite{L}, Remark 3.19).
-Our main result provides evidence for this conjecture.
+While the specific diagonal $\Delta _{P}^{\prime }$ on $P_{n+1}$ studied in \cite{L} differs from the S-U diagonal $\Delta _{P}$, the diagonal $\Delta _{K}^{\prime }$ on $K_{n+2}$ induced by $\Delta _{P}^{\prime }$ agrees with $\Delta _{K}.$